NxRLab/ModernRobotics/packages/Python/README.md

 invR = mr.RotInv(R)
 ```

-You should get the the variable `invR` whose value is the same as the output
+You should get the variable `invR` whose value is the same as the output
 shown in the function usage example.

 ## Using the Package Locally ##